Hand holding a lightbulb against a blue background with a settings gear icon in bottom right corner

 For your team to embrace your knowledge management practices (and increase productivity as a result), you need to be consistent in how you share, store, and organize information.

-“We utilize Office 365/OneDrive, which is where all client files are kept and organized by fiscal year and project,” says Bailey.
+“We utilize Office 365/OneDrive, which is where all client files are kept and organized by fiscal year and project,” said Bailey.
 “There is a firm structure for how files are organized and named to minimize confusion.
 Consistency is key, and needs to be applied across all client folders.”

 5. Ask for feedback